Maikel Garcia Preview, Player Props: Royals vs. Yankees

 Maikel Garcia At The Plate

+- Garcia leads Kansas City with an OBP of .325 this season while batting .274 with 38 walks and 59 runs scored.

-- Among the qualifying batters in MLB play, he ranks 33rd in batting average, 65th in on-base percentage, and 126th in slugging.
+- Among the qualifying batters, he ranks 36th in batting average, while his on-base percentage ranks 74th and he is 127th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.